Australia–Fiji relations: 21st century

 On 4 November 2009, Fijian military leader, Voreqe (Frank) Bainimarama, expelled the Australian High Commissioner James Batley and his New Zealand counterpart.
-He said that Australia and New Zealand had tried to undermine Fiji's judiciary and weaken its economy.
+He said that Australia and New Zealand had tried to undermine Fiji's judiciary and to weaken its economy.
 New Zealand and Australia disputed key aspects of Fiji's claims.
 In response, Australia quickly expelled Fiji's acting high commissioner, Kamlesh Kumar Arya.

-Recently a “vuvale” (meaning family) agreement was signed between Scott Morrison and Frank Bainimarama covering economic, security, cultural and sporting support.
+In September 2019 Australian Prime Minister Scott Morrison and Frank Bainimarama signed a (meaning "family") agreement covering economic, security, cultural and sporting support.

-"It's clear now more than ever that we can put this behind us in the past, letting bygones be bygones," Mr Bainimarama told reporters in Suva on Thursday.
+In July 2026, the two countries signed a mutual defense pact known as the Ocean of Peace Alliance and a separate economic treaty called the Vuvale Union that would involve Australia to invest A$1 billion ($693) into Fiji's economy and allow more Fijians to come to Australia.
+In response to the Australian-Fijian defence treaty, Chinese Foreign Ministry spokeswoman Mao Ning urged Australia to respect the independence of Pacific island nations and "to avoid... harming the interests of any third parties."

 Cooperation

 Australia remains a substantial donor of foreign aid to Fiji.
 In 2018-19, Fiji received $58.1 million in aid from Australia.
 In 2021, the Australian government pledged to provide a $68 million loan to Fiji to upgrade its airports, as part of a step-up in infrastructure lending across the Pacific to help the region recover from the COVID-19 pandemic.
 In 2021, the Australian government also pledged approximately $2 million to support a new Super Rugby franchise named the Fijian Drua, who would compete with teams from Australia and New Zealand from 2022 onwards.
+In 2026, Australia and Fiji signed a mutual defense pact, the Ocean of Peace Alliance, after the previous Fijian government had instead sought closer relations to China.